 Here's what went sideways:

-- My existing 3/4" copper lines needed adapters to the 1" NPT bypass.
-Add $40 in fittings.
+- 3/4" copper lines will need adapters to connect to the 1" bypass.
+Budget roughly $40 in fittings.

 - The drain line tubing is 1/2" vinyl and needs an air gap.
-I used a laundry standpipe, but check your local code.
+A laundry standpipe works, but check your local code.

 - Programming the SXT head uses cryptic codes (DF, VT, CT, NT).
 The manual explains them, but it takes a careful read.